vercel/swr-site/pages/docs/mutation.en-US.md

 ### Defer loading data until needed

-You can also use `useSWRMutation` for loading data. `useSWRMutation` never start requesting until `trigger` is called, so you can defer loading data when you actually need it.
+You can also use `useSWRMutation` for loading data. `useSWRMutation` won't start requesting until `trigger` is called, so you can defer loading data when you actually need it.

 ```jsx
 import { useState } from 'react'